-The Southern California Education and Research Center prides itself on the number and variety of interdisciplinary opportunities provided for our trainees.
-Our trainees are typically UCLA and UCI graduate students from the Industrial Hygiene, Occupational Health Nursing, Occupational Medicine, and Epidemiology disciplines but we welcome students from all areas.
+The Southern California Education and Research Center prides itself on the number and variety of interdisciplinary opportunities provided for our trainees to learn about the field of occupational health.
+Our trainees are typically UCLA and UCI graduate students from the Industrial Hygiene, Occupational Health Nursing, Occupational Medicine, and Epidemiology programs but we welcome students from all areas.
 We believe that the educational experience is greatly enriched by sharing with and learning from other disciplines.
 Through these collaborative experiences, trainees learn how to see the workplace from the point of view of other disciplines, how to bring their own perspective to the table, and how to work as a team.
-At most events, participants are seated or grouped to maximize the interactions among the disciplines and the benefits of communication among first year students, second year students, and PhD candidates.
+At most events, participants are grouped together to maximize the interactions among the disciplines and communication between first year students, second year students, and PhD candidates.

-Day One - at UCLA - features short presentations about each of the different programs, and presentations by returning trainees about their research projects and internships.
+Day One at UCLA - the Fall Orientation features short presentations about each of the different programs, and presentations by returning trainees about their research projects and internships.
 There is a poster session where attendees move in groups from one trainee to another who explain their research and their posters illustrating the results.
-There is also a featured speaker who is invited to conduct a presentation on a health and safety topic.
+There is also a featured speaker who is invited to deliver a presentation on a health and safety topic.

 Each year during Winter quarter, we invite a prominent occupational health and safety professional to be our keynote speaker.
 Trainees, faculty, Advisory Board Members and Continuing Education Course Directors are invited.
 There are opportunities for question and answers as well as interdisciplinary activities.
 Past speakers have included NIOSH Director John Howard, Dean of UCLA's Fielding School of Public Health Jody Heymann, and UC San Francisco Medical Center, Professor Paul Blanc.